lsst/dp0-3_lsst_io/data-products-dp0-3/index.rst

 The DP0.3 solar system simulation is completely distinct from the `DESC DC2 <https://arxiv.org/abs/2010.05926>`_ simulated data set used for DP0.2.
 You will not, for instance, be able to see a DP0.3 simulated asteroid detection in a DESC DC2 simulated image.

 .. _DP0-3-Data-Products-DPDD-Schema-Browser:

 Schema browser
 --------------

-*Provide a link to schema browser*
+A :ref:`schema browser <schema>`. for the four DP0.3 solar system tables (DiaObject, SSSource, SSObject, MPCORB) is available.

-The RSP Portal aspect includes lists of column names and their descriptions for DP0.3 tables, and so can also be used as a schema browser.
+The `RSP Portal aspect <https://data.lsst.cloud>`_ includes lists of column names and their descriptions for DP0.3 tables, and so can also be used as a schema browser.

 .. _DP0-3-Data-Products-DPDD-Catalogs: